danfimov/taskiq-postgres/docs/index.md

             schedule=[
                 {
                     "cron": "*/1 * * * *",  # type: str, either cron or time should be specified.
-                    "cron_offset": None,  # type: str | timedelta | None, can be omitted.
+                    "cron_offset": None,  # type: str | None, can be omitted.
                     "time": None,  # type: datetime | None, either cron or time should be specified.
                     "args": [], # type list[Any] | None, can be omitted.
                     "kwargs": {}, # type: dict[str, Any] | None, can be omitted.